BGU-SE-Courses/2025-mbt-k/README.md

 This is a repository for the system-testing assignment of the Software Quality Engineering course at the [Ben-Gurion University](https://in.bgu.ac.il/), Israel.

 ## Assignment Description
-In this assignment, we tested an open-source software called [$$*TODO* software name$$](https://address-of-the-project.com).
+In this assignment, we tested an open-source software called [OpenCart](https://www.opencart.com/index.php?route=common/home).

 $$*TODO* Add some general description about the software$$

 ## Installation
-$$*TODO* Write instructions on how to install the software and prepare the testing environment$$
+1) set up the opencart website on local host using the video on the following link  [How to Install OpenCart](https://www.youtube.com/watch?v=GftTTFm58d8)
+2) you need to install [Installing the Provengo Tool](https://docs.provengo.tech/ProvengoCli/0.9.5/installation.html) for cucumber  use the files from the project

 ## What we tested
-$$*TODO* Add a description of the module and the user stories that you chose to test.
-For example, in the case of the Moodle example, you can write something like this:

-We tested the quiz module that allows for creating and taking quizzes.
-We chose to test the following user stories:
+We tested a opencart website .
+We want to test these user stories:

-*User story:* A teacher adds a new quiz to the course with two yes/no questions

-*Preconditions:* There is a course with a teacher
+User Story 1: A user adds a product to their wish list

+Preconditions:

+1)The user has an active account on the platform.

+2)The user is logged into their account.

+3)The product they wish to add is available in the system.

+Expected Outcome:

-*Expected outcome:* The quiz is added to the course.
+The selected product is successfully added to the user's wish list.

-*User story:* A students attempts a quiz and answers correctly.

-*Preconditions:* There is a course with a quiz with two yes/no questions and the quiz grade is calculated automatically and the grade is visible to the students upon submission.

-*Expected outcome:* The student receives 100.
-$$
+User Story 2: The administrator removes a product from the platform

+Preconditions:

+1)The administrator is registered as a system admin.

+2)The admin is logged into their admin account.

+3)The product intended for removal is currently listed in the system.

+Expected Outcome:

+The selected product is successfully removed from the system.
 ## How we tested
 We used two different testing methods:
 1. [Cucumber](https://cucumber.io/), a behavior-driven testing framework.